yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 </p>

 ### Bribes and Incentives
-- While in vl-yCRV, users forego yield from other parts of the yCRV system
+- While in vl-yCRV, users forego yield from other parts of the yCRV system.
-- vl-yCRV users will not collect bribes on the gauges they vote for
+- vl-yCRV users will not collect bribes on the gauges they vote for.

 ## How yveCRV and veBOOST functionality was migrated to yCRV